Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 What is A2M (Alpha-2-Macroglobulin)?

 Experience the power of your body’s own healing potential with our A2M—Alpha-2-Macroglobulin (A2M) is a naturally occurring protein found in your blood plasma.
 It acts as a broad-spectrum protease inhibitor, which means it can trap and neutralize enzymes (like matrix metalloproteinases, or MMPs) that break down cartilage in joints.
 This makes it a key player in protecting joint tissue and slowing degenerative processes.
+This is the number one product used prior to surgery to help repair, heal and restore tissues.